Online Services Available

 The Title

 In the seller’s section of the title, print and sign your name exactly as it appears on the front of the title.
 For example, first, middle and last name.
-If the Colorado title is in more than one name, all sellers must sign the title.
-Other states have different rules for multiple owners.
-Please contact the Eagle County Clerk & Recorder's office for more information.
+If the Colorado title is in more than one name, all listed owners must print and sign the title.
+Other states have different rules for multiple owners and Colorado must follow the rules of the State in which the vehicle was titled.
+Please contact the Eagle County Motor Vehicle Office at (970) 328 -8729 or email motorvehicle@eaglecounty.us for more information.

 Odometer Disclosure

-If the vehicle is less than ten years old, an odometer disclosure statement is required.
-Most titles have a section for odometer reading.
+If the vehicle is less than 20 years old, an odometer disclosure statement on secure paper is required.
+Please visit the Colorado Department of Revenue Odometer webpage for more information.

 Motor Vehicle Bill of Sale